-For more details regarding these options, refer to the page below.
+For more details regarding the Kuwaiti entity options, refer to the page below.

 Doing business in Kuwait with a local entity

 The Kuwait Joint Venture LLC (also called JV LL)

 - Registering a joint venture LLC in Kuwait is the simplest business entity recognized under the Kuwaiti law.
 For this reason, is our Client’s preferred option;